Christopher Jackson looks at the question of whether we inhabit an age of consensus – and asks whether there’s anything we can do about it

 Of course, we must be careful here not to attribute all independent thought to lockdown sceptics.
 For instance, the vaccines – not to mention the inventive way in which those vaccines were rolled out – arguably constitute a greater example of initiative than anything shown by those who stood from the touchlines arguing against lockdown.

 But Young, Murray and Hitchens aren’t arguing against science.
-What they would say is that science has become dangerously allied to politics, that it is poorly reported leading to a bogus consensus, and that an atmosphere of intolerance has grown up around some of the conclusions it has arrived at.
+What they would say is that science has become dangerously allied to politics, that it is poorly reported leading to a bogus consensus (usually in the direction of the exaggeration of danger), and that an atmosphere of intolerance has grown up around some of the conclusions it has arrived at.
 Clinchingly, they would simply defend their right to ask questions about it.

 A Question of Method